cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - What is Tech 4 COVID?

 ## intent:covid_crisis_howlong
+- Do u think next year there will no longer be corona
+- Do you think next year there will no longer be corona
+- next year there will no longer be corona
 - About when the pandemic will probably end?
 - Can Corona virus finish before this year ends?
 - Can the virus come to an end soon